 Vishwanathan, S. Garg, A. Tiwari V. and Shukla, P. 2018.
 India in 2 °C and well below 2 °C worlds: Opportunities and challenges.
 Carbon Management, 9, 459-479.

 Krey, V. et al. 2018: Looking under the hood: A comparison of techno-economic assumptions across national and global integrated assessment models, Energy, 172, 1254-1267.

 He., C. et al. (forthcoming).
 Quantification of Indicators for Selected SDGs with the 2°C Emission Pathways for China.
 Climatic Change.

-Iyer, G. et al. (forthcoming).
-U.S. energy system transitions under cumulative emissions budgets consistent with limiting global warming to 2°C and 1.5°C. Climatic Change.
+Feijoo, F. Iyer, G. Binsted, M. and Edmonds, J. 2020.
+U.S. energy system transitions under cumulative emissions budgets.
+Climatic Change.

 Köberle, A. et al. (forthcoming).
 Brazil emissions trajectories in a well-below 2°C world: the role of disruptive technologies versus land-based mitigation in an already low-emission energy system.
 Climatic Change.

 Mathur, R. et al. (forthcoming).
 Analysis of India’s Mitigation potential.
 Climatic Change.